karenyip1999/software_design/software_design.md

 The implementation of this in a Functional system doesn't use interfaces or different classes as higher order functions can be implemented instead.

+---

+#### Question: Imagine your is creating a new online payment system.
+In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
+Which design methodology would you suggest following?

+I would choose an Object Oriented design as through inheritance, this allows for reusability of code.
+Through encapsulation to make properties private, these can be reused from ordering a takeaway to buying a new coat as the principles of purchasing stay the same, but the object being purchased will be different.